MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 1. Launch the administrator's utility and:
    1. [Restart the web node](admin-utility.md#startstop) for the changes to take effect.

-   1. Run the [diagnostic tests](admin-diagnostics.md) to ensure all tests are passing in the configuration.
+   1. Run the [diagnostic tests](admin-diagnostics.md) to test the configuration.

-1. Repeat these steps on each machine hosting the web node.
+1. Repeat these steps on each machine hosting a web node.

+**Step 5: Share the required AAD connection details with your users**

-1. Share the connection details with any users who will authenticate with R Server either to make [API calls](api.md) directly or indirectly in R [using `remoteLoginAAD()` function in the `mrsdeploy` package](../operationalize/mrsdeploy-connection.md).
-Note that if you do not specify a username and password as arguments to the login functions, you'll be prompted for your AAD username (`<username>@<AAD-account-domain>`) and password.
+Share the connection details such as the values for Authority, Audience, and so on with any users who will authenticate with R Server either to make [API calls](api.md) directly or indirectly in R [using `remoteLoginAAD()` function in the `mrsdeploy` package](../operationalize/mrsdeploy-connection.md#aad-arguments).

+Note that if you do not specify a username and password as arguments to the login call or R functions, you'll be prompted for your AAD username (`<username>@<AAD-account-domain>`) and password.

 >[!IMPORTANT]
 >Learn how to authenticate with Azure Active Directory from your R script using  the `remoteLoginAAD` function in [the  `mrsdeploy` package using the steps in this article: ["Connecting to R Server with mrsdeploy"](../operationalize/mrsdeploy-connection.md).